ang-zeyu/infisearch/docs/src/indexer_configuration.md

 All indexer configurations are sourced from a json file.
 By default, the cli tool looks for `morsels_config.json` in the source folder (first argument specified in the command).

-You can run the cli command with the `--init` option to initialise the default configuration file in the source folder.
+You can run the cli command with the `--config-init` option to initialise the default configuration file in the source folder.

 ## Full Example